Jalaludin Abdur Rahim

 Jalaluddin Abdur Rahim (جلال الدين عبدالرحيم; Bengali: জালালুদ্দিন আবদুর রহিম; also known as J. A. Rahim) (27 July 1906 – 1977) was a Pakistani communist and political philosopher who was known as one of the founding members of the Pakistan People's Party—a democratic socialist political party.
 Abdur Rahim was also the first Secretary-General of the Pakistan People's Party, served as the first minister of production.
 A Bengali civil servant, Abdur Rahim was a philosopher who politically guided Zulfikar Ali Bhutto, serving as his mentor, and had helped Bhutto navigate through the minefield of bureaucratic establishment when Ayub Khan had taken Bhutto into his cabinet.
 Abdur Rahim also guided Bhutto after Bhutto was deposed as Foreign Minister, critically guiding Bhutto to take down the once US-sponsored dictatorship of Ayub Khan.

 Early life and education

-Educated at the University of Dhaka where Abdur Rahim received double BSc in Political Science and Philosophy after writing and publishing the brief thesis on Nietzsche's philosophy.
+Abdur Rahim was educated at the University of Dhaka where Abdur Rahim received double B.Sc. in Political Science and Philosophy after writing and publishing the brief thesis on Nietzsche's philosophy.
+He also studied at Cambridge University and then chemistry at the Ludwig-Maximilians-Universität München, where he'd met his future wife, painter Esther Rahim, marrying her in 1929.
 Later, Abdur Rahim attended Calcutta University, receiving an LL.B. degree in Law and Justice.
 Abdur Rahim began his political activism in Pakistan Movement, serving as its activist in East Bengal.
 His father, Justice Abdur Rahim also had served as a senior associate judge at the Supreme Court of Pakistan.